resplab/cumulcalib/README.md

 The goal of cumulcalib is to enable the use of the assessment of prediction model calibration using the cumulative calibration methodology.
-For more information, please refer to the original publication (arxiv version: <https://arxiv.org/abs/2307.09713>).
+For more information, please refer to the original publication (<https://doi.org/10.1002/sim.10138>).
 The package also comes with a tutorial, which you can view after installing the package as

 ``` r
 vignette("tutorial", package="cumulcalib")